-List any other application requirements specific to transfer applicants:Transfers with less than 30 hrs are not accepted.
-A transfer GPA of 3.2 is required of all sophonores (30-59 hrs) and 2.5 required with 60 hrs or more.
-These students are admitted based on space availability.
+List any other application requirements specific to transfer applicants: A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.8 required with 60 hrs or more.
+These students are admitted based on space

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 4/1 Х
+D9 Fall 4/1 х

 D9 Winter

-D9 Spring 9/15 Х
+D9 Spring 9/1 Х

 D9 Summer 3/1 Х